Domestic Violence Lawyer in Madison, MS

 Understanding Mississippi Domestic Violence Laws

 If you have been arrested for domestic violence, you need a skilled criminal defense attorney on your side.
-When you turn to The Coon Law Firm, PLLC at our office in Madison, an attorney experienced with domestic violence cases will effectively guide you through the legal process and fight to protect your rights.
+When you turn to The Coon Law Firm, PLLC at our office in Madison, an experienced domestic violence defense attorney will effectively guide you through the legal process and fight to protect your rights.
 We have a passion for justice and work tirelessly toward obtaining a favorable outcome for our clients.

 What is Domestic Violence?

-Domestic violence allegations are essentially charges for assault against a person with whom the offender has a specific relationship.
+Domestic violence allegations are essentially charges of assault against a person with whom the offender has a specific relationship.

 An act of assault results in domestic violence charges when the victim is: